How to set up Laravel Admin

 php artisan admin:install

-If the above command is executed successfully, the following will be displayed and the creation of the standard table is complete.
+If the above command is executed successfully, the following will be displayed and the standard table creation will be completed

-If the access is successful, the following screen will be displayed.
+If you are able to access it successfully, the following screen will be displayed

-I have completed displaying the login screen, but I have not been able to create the important login user.
+I was able to display the login screen, but I was unable to create the essential login user

-The next step is to create an administrator user to log in.
+The next step is to create an administrator user to log in as

-This time, we will create it with the name UserSeeder, so run the following command.
+In this case, we will create a user named UserSeeder, so run the following command

 php artisan make:seeder UserSeeder

-Next, in order to use the seeder under the vendor, the process described in the seeder created is
+Next, to use the seeder under the vendor, write the process in the created seeder:

-Next, write the UserSeeder you created in the DatabaseSeeder.
+Next, enter the UserSeeder you created in DatabaseSeeder

 <?php namespace Database\Seeders; // use Illuminate\Database\Console\Seeds\WithoutModelEvents; use Illuminate\Database\Seeder; class DatabaseSeeder extends Seeder { /** * Seed the application's database. */ public function run(): void { $this-> call([ UserSeeder::class, ]); } }

-Once you've done this, all you have to do is turn the seeder.
+Once you've done this, all you have to do is run the seeder

 php artisan db:seed

-Once the seeder is running, go to the login screen again and enter the Username and Password that you set in the seeder.
+Once the seeder has finished running, go back to the login screen and enter the username and password you set in the seeder

-This time, both the Username and Password are registered as admin, so please change them when actually using them.
+This time, both the username and password are registered as admin, so please change them when you actually use the service

 summary